 I owned and managed Ace Hardware and it burned down.
 I didn't have enough insurance to build it back.
 Since we had already dabbled in rental income, I took my educational background in marketing and real estate and got my real estate license.
 After the store burned down, I called Lee Barran, who was a customer of mine, and asked for a job.
 He said sure, and that's how it all started, back in 1994.

 What do you like about your job working in commercial real estate?

-What would you say is your specialty area within commercial real estate?
+What would you say is your specialty within commercial real estate?

-For more information on Jared, you can read his full agent profile here.
+For more information on Paula, you can read her full agent profile here .